essteer/mit-686x/src/unit3/L09_FNN_Back_Propagation_SGD/b_back_propagation_algorithm.md

 # Back Propagation Algorithm

-Feedforward Neural Networks with multiple hidden layers, are complex models that try capture the representation of the examples toward the output unit in such a way as to facilitate the prediction task.
+Fee\partial{for}ward Neural Networks with multiple hidden layers, are complex models that try capture the representation of the examples toward the output unit in such a way as to facilitate the prediction task.

 The representation aspect - learning the feature representation, as well as how to make use of it - makes the learning problem difficult.